Aryan20/Logomenu/README.md

 -Terminal (defaults to `gnome-terminal`)

--Extensions (Quick access to all of your GNOME Extensions.
-Requires `gnome-extensions-app`)
+-Extensions (Quick access to all of your GNOME Extensions.)

 fork of [Tofu Menu by tofutech](https://github.com/tofutech/tofumenu)